The root master of all the Tibetan Buddhist lineage is the teaching of Buddha.

 Tibetan Yoga

-Tibetan Yoga practice is called Luejong meaning training of the body.
-It is an essential part of the path of spiritual practice.
-Tibetan yoga is complementary to the training of mind called Lojong.
-In order to practice and meditate…
+Tibetan Yoga practice is called Luejong, meaning training of the body.
+It is an essential part of the path of spiritual practice and complementary to the training of the mind called Lojong.
+To practice and meditate…

 Tibetan Singing Bowl

 The existence of singing bowls dates back to the time of Buddha.
-This tradition was brought to Tibet from India, with the teaching of Buddha by the great tantric master Padmasambhava, who successfully start the Institute of Tibetan…..
+This tradition was brought to Tibet from India, with the teaching of Buddha by the great tantric master Padmasambhava, who successfully started the Institute of Tibetan Studies.

 Butter Lamp

-When you travel to Tibet. you will often find a butter lamp as an offering of the light in personal alter in the home, temples, and Monastery.
-Offering the light to the statue of buddhas and bodhisattvas are said to bring us a positive virtue…
+When you travel to Tibet, you will often find a butter lamp as an offering of light in a personal altar in the home, temples, and Monasteries.
+Offering light to the statues of the Buddha and the bodhisattvas is said to bring us positive virtue.

 Prayer Wheel

-When you travel to Tibet, you will often see the Tibetan Prayer wheel, if it is mounted on the wall surrounding the Temples, handheld or install on the hills top circulating on wind energy or fit on the river bed….
+When you travel to Tibet, you will often see the Tibetan Prayer wheel, whether mounted on the wall surrounding the Temples, handheld, installed on the hilltop, circulating on wind energy, or fitted on the river bed.

 Kora, the circumambulation

-Kora or the circumambulation to the holy object, person or the place.
-It is a very important part of daily life in Tibet.
-It is one of the most visible Tibetan Buddhist rituals you will see while travelling in Tibet….
+Kora, or the circumambulation of a holy object, person, or place, is an essential part of daily life in Tibet and one of the most visible Tibetan Buddhist rituals you will see while travelling there.

 Prostration

-When you are visiting Lhasa or Tibet.
-You will see lots of people prostrating, either on the circumambulating path of Bakhor, in front of Jokhang temple or Potala Palace.
+When you visit Lhasa or Tibet, you will see lots of people prostrating, either on the circumambulating path of Bakhor, in front of Jokhang temple, or Potala Palace.
 Many visitors do have an idea…

 Meditation

-Meditation is that which gives you profound rest.
+Meditation gives profound rest.
 It is a movement in which the practitioner just sits and enables the mind to disintegrate.
-Truthfully meditation is not concentration.
-It is a de-concentration.
+Truthfully, meditation is not concentration.
+It is de-concentration.

 Wheel of Life

-Buddhist wheel of life or Bhavacakra is one of the Most important paintings in Tibetan Buddhism, The initial drawing was designed by Buddha himself.
-Buddha really encourages this painting to be painted…
+The Buddhist wheel of life, or Bhavacakra, is one of the most important paintings in Tibetan Buddhism.
+The initial drawing was design by Buddha himself.
+Buddha really encourage this painting to be painted.

 Tibetan Buddhist Stupa

-Tibetan Buddhist Stupa is very attractive towards travellers in Tibet.
-Many of our visitors are asking questions about the different shape and forms of Stupa we have in Tibet.
-Today we are willing to share this information…
+Tibetan Buddhist Stupas are very attractive to travellers in Tibet.
+Many of our visitors are asking questions about the different shapes and forms of Stupas we have in Tibet.
+Today, we are willing to share this information.

 Tibetan Cham Dance